skypjack/entt/docs/md/entity.md

 entities are not instead.<br/>
 All pools rearranges their items in order to keep the internal arrays tightly packed and maximize performance, unless pointer stability is enabled.

+## Void storage

+A void storage, or `storage<void>`, is a fully functional storage type used to create pools not associated with a particular component type.<br/>
+This should be preferred to using a simple sparse set.
+In particular, a void storage offers all those feature normally offered by all other storage types.
+Therefore, it's a perfectly valid pool for use with views or within a registry.

 ## Component traits